ScorpioLea/AiCE/README.md

 For more details, please refer to the accompanying manuscript.

 ### 3. SCA matrix construction
-**Note**: We believe that current evaluations of combinations, whether in silico or in vivo, are limited in data volume.
-Moreover, the cases provided in this work also show that combination effects can be unstable.
-Therefore, we maintain a cautious yet positive attitude toward AiCE-multi.
-We are also actively developing an upgraded version to further improve the prediction accuracy and stability of combination designs.

 Generate the Statistical Coupling Analysis (SCA) matrix:
 ```
 bash ../scripts/03.caculated_sca.sh <script_dir> <input_dir> <output_dir>